-\subsection{Formation energy of selenium diffusion}
+\section{Formation energy of selenium diffusion}

 Electrical \cite{SzotPRL2002}, magnetic resonance \cite{ZvanutJAP2008, MerklePCCP2003}, and optical studies \cite{TennePRB2007} have shown that oxygen vacancies occur during heat treatment in vacuum near the surface of STO substrates.
-Thus our DFT calculation starts from the supercell models that have oxygen vacancies on the top two layers of \TiO.
-We define the formation energy using the following equation:
+Thus our DFT calculations start from supercell models that have oxygen vacancies on the top two layers of \TiO.
+We define the formation energy using

 where $E^\mathrm{DFT}_{n \mathrm{Se}}$ is the energy of the fully relaxed structure with Se implemented in either the top or the second \TiO\ layer. $E^\mathrm{DFT}_{n\mathrm{O_{vac}}}$ is the energy of the fully relaxed STO supercell with vacancies in either the top or the second \TiO\ layer.
-Both of them are calculated by DFT. $\mu_\mathrm{Se}$ is the chemical potential of a single Se atom, which is a function of temperature $T$ and pressure $p$. $\mu_\mathrm{Se}$ can be written as:
+Both of them are calculated by DFT. $\mu_\mathrm{Se}$ is the chemical potential of a single Se atom, which is a function of temperature $T$ and pressure $p$. $\mu_\mathrm{Se}$ can be written as

 where $E_\mathrm{Se_2}^\mathrm{DFT}$ is the energy of an isolated Se dimer molecule as calculated by DFT.
-Since it is well known that DFT tends to overbind the molecule \cite{PhysRevB.91.245114}, we then use equation \ref{eq:2add} to finally determine the energy of the Se$_2$ molecule
+Since it is well known that DFT tends to overbind the molecule \cite{PhysRevB.91.245114}, we then use Eq.\ \ref{eq:2add} to finally determine the energy of the Se$_2$ molecule